KinsonDigital/VelaptorDocs/docs/api/Velaptor.Graphics.CornerRadius.md

 #### CornerRadius Struct

-Holds all of the radius values for each corner of a rectangle.
+Holds all the radius values for each corner of a rectangle.

 ```csharp
 public readonly struct CornerRadius :